Yes and no

-The words yes and no are not easily classified into any of the eight conventional parts of speech.
-Sometimes they are classified as interjections, although they do not qualify as such, and they are not adverbs.
+The words yes and no are not easily classified into any of the conventional parts of speech.
+Sometimes they are classified as interjections.
 They are sometimes classified as a part of speech in their own right, sentence words, or pro-sentences, although that category contains more than yes and no, and not all linguists include them in their lists of sentence words.
+Yes and no are usually considered adverbs in dictionaries, though some uses qualify as nouns.
 Sentences consisting solely of one of these two words are classified as minor sentences.

+In English

-Classification of English grammar
+Classification

 Although sometimes classified as interjections, these words do not express emotion or act as calls for attention; they are not adverbs because they do not qualify any verb, adjective, or adverb.
 They are sometimes classified as a part of speech in their own right: sentence words or word sentences.

 This is the position of Otto Jespersen, who states that "'Yes' and 'No' ... are to all intents and purposes sentences just as much as the most delicately balanced sentences ever uttered by Demosthenes or penned by Samuel Johnson."

 Georg von der Gabelentz, Henry Sweet, and Philipp Wegener have all written on the subject of sentence words.
 Both Sweet and Wegener include yes and no in this category, with Sweet treating them separately from both imperatives and interjections, although Gabelentz does not.

 Watts classifies yes and no as grammatical particles, in particular response particles.
 He also notes their relationship to the interjections oh and ah, which is that the interjections can precede yes and no but not follow them.
 Oh as an interjection expresses surprise, but in the combined forms oh yes and oh no merely acts as an intensifier; but ah in the combined forms ah yes and ah no retains its stand-alone meaning, of focusing upon the previous speaker's or writer's last statement.
 The forms *yes oh, *yes ah, *no oh, and *no ah are grammatically ill-formed.
 Aijmer similarly categorizes the yes and no as response signals or reaction signals.